DevonAir Radio in Crisis

 2. Response to Previous Media Reports:

-• The board specifically addresses a report published in the Express and Echo on the 27th of November, which claimed that Davenport had been under fire from his co-directors.
+• The board specifically addresses a report published in the Express and Echo on the 27th of November, which claimed that Devonnport had been under fire from his co-directors.
 The board dismisses these allegations as untrue, suggesting that the earlier report contained inaccuracies and misinterpretations of the situation.

 • By directly naming the previous article, the board is attempting to discredit the claims made and reassert control over the narrative.

-3. Norman Davenport’s Intentions:
+3. Norman Devonport’s Intentions:

-• According to the statement issued by Hamish Turner, the company secretary, Mr. Davenport had already been considering his resignation independently of any board pressure.
+• According to the statement issued by Hamish Turner, the company secretary, Mr. Devonport had already been considering his resignation independently of any board pressure.
 He expressed a desire to focus on overseas cruising in the Mediterranean, implying a voluntary and planned exit from his role rather than a forced resignation.

-• This portrayal of Davenport’s intentions aligns with a narrative of a natural transition, suggesting that he feels his responsibilities—particularly in guiding the company through its early stages and securing the radio franchise—have been satisfactorily completed.
+• This portrayal of Devonport’s intentions aligns with a narrative of a natural transition, suggesting that he feels his responsibilities—particularly in guiding the company through its early stages and securing the radio franchise—have been satisfactorily completed.

 4. Concerns About the Article’s Heading: